rackerlabs/design-system/_component_design/tabs.md

 Use fixed tabs only with a limited number of tabs and when consistent placement would aid muscle memory.

-Use scrollable tabs only when there are many tabs, or when you have a variable number of tabs.
+Use scrollable tabs only when there are many tabs or a variable (not fixed) number of tabs.

 ## Problems solved by tabs